pingcap/community/rfc/2019-12-10-add-pulsar-to-binlog.md

 ## Rationale

-Portal(tidb-binlog source) collects messages from other databases and publishes the messages to Pulsar topics.
+`tidb-binlog` source collects messages from other databases and publishes the messages to Pulsar topics.
-Stargate(tidb-binlog sink) consumes the messages from the Pulsar topics through the key_shared subscription mode and publishes the messages to TiDB.
+`tidb-binlog` sink consumes the messages from the Pulsar topics through the key_shared subscription mode and publishes the messages to TiDB.

 ## Compatibility

-There is no compatibility issues.
+There are no compatibility issues.
 Apache Pulsar is compatible with Apache Kafka protocol

 ## Implementation